 Long Meg, this is the stone that captures much of the imagination.
 From standing in the very centre of the circle the stone stands directly in line with the midwinter sunset.
 The stone is also shaped into four corners around its diameter, each pointing to the four corners of the compass.
 Looking close up you can also see ancient rock carvings upon it, cups and circles.

-Age?
 Well it is estimated to have been built during the Bronze Age around 1500 BC or even late Neolithic age even.
 Making it also one of the oldest in Britain.
+It really does deserve more fame than it actually gets.
+William Wordsworth himself is quoted as saying ‘Next to Stonehenge it is beyond dispute the most notable relic that this or probably any other country contains’.

 Today you will find a few of the stones have fallen, and also that it is a thoroughfare to a farm, with a track running straight through it as access.
 Access by car is thus easy too of course.